Rupaskulama Reservoir Archaeological Site – රූපස්කුලම වැව සම්බන්ධ පුරාවිද්යා භූමිය

 Loading...

 Rupaskulama is a remote village in the jungles of Ampara.
-It was on the 11th June 1990 that this name of this rather obscure village was spoken on every house hold in Sri Lanka.
-In 1989 the Government entered in to peace talks and cease fire with the Tamil Terrorist group LTTE and confined the Army to barracks while the LTTE dug trenches and bunkers surrounding the army camps in the north and the east.
-While the peace talks were on, On June 11, 1990, the LTTE attacked number of police stations in the east, and the President Ranasinghe Premadasa instructed all police stations to lay down arms to surrender to the terrorists hoping to ease the tensions.
+It was on the 11th of June 1990 that the name of this rather obscure village was spoken in every household in Sri Lanka.
+In 1989 the Government entered into peace talks and a cease-fire with the Tamil Terrorist group LTTE and confined the Army to barracks while the LTTE dug trenches and bunkers surrounding the army camps in the north and the east.
+While the peace talks were on, On June 11, 1990, the LTTE attacked a number of police stations in the east, and President Ranasinghe Premadasa instructed all police stations to lay down arms and to surrender to the terrorists hoping to ease the tensions.

-The LTTE captured over 800 unarmed policemen, took them to the jungle of Trincomalee and Rupaskulama jungles and lined up the officers, tied their hands behind their backs and shot them dead.
-In all, 600 to 774 unarmed police officers died in the hands the terrorists due the blunders of the politicians.
-It was reported that 324 Police officers were killed in Rupaskulama jungles.
+The LTTE captured over 800 unarmed policemen, took them to the jungle of Trincomalee and Rupaskulama jungles, lined up the officers, tied their hands behind their backs and shot them dead.
+In all, 600 to 774 unarmed police officers died at the hands of the terrorists due to the blunders of the politicians.
+It was reported that 324 Police officers were killed in the Rupaskulama jungles.

 The ancient Rupaskulama Reservoir (Rupaskulam Tank) is the lifeblood of the farmers of the area.
 The ancient reservoir and its bund has now been designated as a protected archaeological site by the Government with the Gazette issued on 10th October 2014, and describes the location as follows;